eeeeethannnnn/dva2020Spring/README.md

 Preliminary requirement:

-To run app, change directory to /dva2020SPring,
+To run app, change directory to /dva2020SPring, replace ur own googleAPI key in html files you are trying to run, then set up a local server for this application.

 1. For crime heatmap: run get_backend_data.py to generate processed_data/crime_dayofweek{day}.csv,  then run heatmap_crime.html with simplehttpserver (in order to read local data)

 2. For direction setup: